1.1. General information

 Our collectors work to ensure that if the initial collections phase is not productive, the file is adequately documented to fully utilise the second tier of our collections process – the legal phase.

 When there is a dispute, we aim to reach an amicable solution between you and your debtor.
-We do this by analysing all the contractual documents (e.g. signed contracts, orders, confirmations, invoices, delivery notes, as well as standard terms previously agreed upon).
+We do this by analysing all the contractual documents (e.g. signed contracts, orders, confirmations, invoices, delivery notes, as well as standard terms previously agreed to).
 All of our investigations are completed with the assistance and agreement of our legal team.

 1.2.
 Local agents

 We have a network of local attorneys to assist with collections if necessary.
-Currently we do not offer field service to visit debtors in the U.S.
+Currently, we do not offer field service to visit debtors in the U.S.

 We may charge interest back to debtors.
 Currently, we add 4% interest to each case placed with our office in the U.S. However, in most states, if no signed contractual agreements exist, then we cannot exert legal means to collect the interest.
 If the contractual interest is greater than 4%, then the interest we charge will match that of the agreed amount.
 U.S.-based debtors are not used to paying interest.